Meridian Archetypes Part 15: The Healer

 Traditional Chinese medicine (TCM) supports the immune system by triggering essential immune functions and suppressing harmful processes that cause imbalance and disease.
 For example, acupuncture stimulates the immune cells and organs while fighting inflammation, allergies, and autoimmune disorders.

 While the thymus is mentioned in Chinese medicine texts, it doesn’t have a meridian line.
-Similar to western medicine, the thymus has connections to the immune system but also to the digestive system.
+Similar to Western medicine, the thymus has connections to the immune system but also the digestive system.
 Treatment of the meridian is essential for balance within the body.

 Thymus energy can be influenced using other channels, notably, it responds well to manipulation via the spleen meridian.
 TCM sees the body as a whole and treats the immune system as it relates to other problems – physical, emotional, or spiritual.
 Therefore, a smooth and flowing thymus meridian is essential to wellness.